Iyasu2/Iyu-ab-Homes/README.md

 - **Edit and Delete:**
   Users have the flexibility to edit or delete their submissions if applications are not yet approved.

-- **Admin Panel:**
-  An intuitive admin side is implemented to review and manage client applications.
-  Admins can efficiently approve or deny applications after conducting necessary checks.

 ## Contributing